DoomDaey/Moon2Emotes_Sprite_Sheets/README.md

 # Moon2Emotes_spritesheets
-Spritesheets and their related resources of Channel Emotes for MoonJam
+Spritesheets and their related resources of channel emotes for MoonJam